pronesto/DCC888/README.md

 ### Data-Flow Analysis

-In this [lab](/IntroDataFlow), the student will implement liveness analysis and run this implementation onto our toy language.
+In this [lab](/IntroDataFlow), the student will implement [liveness analysis](https://homepages.dcc.ufmg.br/~fernando/classes/dcc888/ementa/slides/IntroDataFlow.pdf) and run this implementation onto our toy language.

 ### Worklist Algorithms

-In this [lab](/Worklist), the student will implement a worklist-based solver for dataflow analyses.
+In this [lab](/Worklist), the student will implement a [worklist-based](https://homepages.dcc.ufmg.br/~fernando/classes/dcc888/ementa/slides/WorkList.pdf) solver for dataflow analyses.

+### Dominators

+In this [lab](/Dominance), the student will implement a data-flow analysis to compute the [dominance tree](https://homepages.dcc.ufmg.br/~fernando/classes/dcc888/ementa/slides/LoopOptimizations.pdf) of a program.